openmrs/openmrs-module-fhir2/README.md

 1. The OpenMRS service layer, e.g. `PatientService`, `EncounterService` etc. should only be used inside DAO objects.
-1. Favour JSR-330 style `@Inject` over `@Autowired` whenever possible.
-This will allow us to de-couple from Spring if necessary.
 1. Avoid using `org.openmrs.Context` except as a last resort.
 We should favour injecting the appropriate service rather than relying on `Context` to load it for us.